 - Processing vegetables for storage and sale

 For one week every month, the apprentices will join a different farm operation to gain exposure to other areas of the farm.

 Requirements for Admission

 The program runs five days per week and includes weekend rotations.
-This is a nine and 1/2-month apprenticeship, running from February 18, 2019 to November 29, 2019 There are five crops apprentice opportunities offered this year.
-Each receives a bi-weekly stipend of $1250.00 (gross before taxes), which includes funds for housing.
-In addition, Stone Barns voluntarily provides workers’ compensation and short-term disability insurance to apprentices.
+This is a nine and a half-month apprenticeship, running from March 2 to November 27, 2020.
+There are five crops apprentice opportunities offered this year.
+Each receives a bi-weekly stipend of $1250.00 (gross before taxes).
+We do not have housing on-site, but can support apprentices to find housing.
+In addition, Stone Barns provides workers’ compensation and short-term disability insurance to apprentices.